Online NP Programs in New Jersey: Guide to Top Schools

 What is the difference between a nurse practitioner and a physician assistant (PA)?

-There are several key differences between NPs and PAs, although RNs can acquire certification for either through an accredited school program.
-NPs concentrate more on patient treatment, especially in patient populations with diverse needs.
+Key differences between NPs and PAs are scope of practice and practice autonomy.
+An NP’s scope of practice encompasses patient treatment, especially in patient populations with diverse needs.
 PAs focus on medicine-related care and specific disciplines, such as dermatology or surgery.

 What does it mean for an online NP program to be accredited?